arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 1. Go to the **Role** claim and replace the _developer_ value with _Manager_.
 Click **OK** when you are finished.

-	> **Note:** You won‚Äôt modify FederationMetadata.xml for this exercise.
-However, this is important for ‚Äúadvertising‚Äù the claims that your application needs.
+	> **Note:** You wonít modify FederationMetadata.xml for this exercise.
+However, this is important for ìadvertisingî the claims that your application needs.
 This would be useful if you would allow an external STS, such as an Active Directory Federation Services (ADFS) instance, to automatically configure itself for providing claims to your application.

 	![Updating Role Claim Value From the List of Test Claims to Issue](Images/updating-role-claim-value-from-the-list-of-te.png?raw=true)